ergoplatform/oracle-core/README.md

 ## Roadmap
 ### In progress
 - v2.0-aplha.
-The first run of the oracle pool.
+The first run of the oracle pool, testing how all the components are working together.
 See [the remaining tasks](https://github.com/ergoplatform/oracle-core/milestone/1)
 ### Next
 - v2.0-beta.
 Run a public oracle pool on testnet.
 See [planned tasks](https://github.com/ergoplatform/oracle-core/milestone/5)
 - v2.0-RC.
 Launch on the mainnet.
 See [planned tasks](https://github.com/ergoplatform/oracle-core/milestone/4)